Thammasat University: Faculty of Medicine

+Faculty of Allied Health Sciences

+After establishing the Faculty of Medicine in 1990, the university announced the Higher Education Development Plan No. 7, approving the establishment of 3 faculties — the Faculty of Dentistry, the Faculty of Nursing, and the Faculty of Medical Technology.

+In 1994, the faculty was changed to the Faculty of Allied Health Sciences for further study fields.
+At present, the faculty offers various undergraduate and postgraduate courses.
+The undergraduate study has 6 branches: Medical Technology, Physical Therapy, Radiological Technology, Sports and Exercise Science, Sports Coaching, and Sport Management.
+All programs and courses are based in Rangsit Campus.

 Faculty of Architecture and Planning

 The university proposed the establishment of a Faculty of Architecture under the Eighth National Higher Education Plan (1997–2001) of the Ministry of University Affairs (now Office of the Commission on Higher Education under the Ministry of Education).
-However, a cabinet meeting on February 3, 1998, decided to restrict the establishment of all new departments.
-The university then created an Architecture Programme to be autonomous under the Thammasat University Council by its resolution of May 6, 1999.
+However, a cabinet meeting on 3 February 1998, decided to restrict the establishment of all new departments.
+The university then created an Architecture Programme to be autonomous under the Thammasat University Council by its resolution of 6 May 1999.

-The programme was approved to be the Faculty of Architecture by a resolution of the Thammasat University Council on October 29, 2001.
+The programme was approved and became the Faculty of Architecture by a resolution of the Thammasat University Council on 29 October 2001.
 Professor Dr. Vimolsiddhi Horayangkura, who had been the programme's director since 1999, was appointed to be the first dean of the Faculty of Architecture.
-The faculty offered two more new undergraduate programmes, Interior Architecture and Urban Environmental Planning and Management Program, in the 2002 academic year.
+The faculty offered two more new undergraduate programmes, Interior Architecture and Urban Environmental Planning and Management Programme, in the 2002 academic year.

-In 2007, the undergraduate program in Landscape Architecture and the graduate program in Interior Architecture were started in response to high market demand for landscape architects and research-oriented designers.
-In the following year, the school launched the graduate program in Innovative Real Estate Development.
+In 2007, the undergraduate programme in Landscape Architecture and the graduate programme in Interior Architecture were started in response to high market demand for landscape architects and research-oriented designers.
+In the following year, the school launched the graduate programme in Innovative Real Estate Development.